 My Approach to Helping

-While couples counseling can be, at times, inherently uncomfortable or difficult, it's important to make the time as enjoyable and positive as possible.
+While counseling can be, at times, inherently uncomfortable or difficult, it's important to make the time as enjoyable and positive as possible.
 I love using humor to cope with difficult situations and laughing at myself or the world is second-nature.
-Cultivating positivity is also important so I will focus on supporting your relationship and building on your strengths and successes.
+Cultivating positivity is also important so I will focus on supporting you and building on your strengths and successes.

 How My Own Struggles Made Me a Better Therapist